 The inquest is completed by a ‘Coroner’, whose job it is to find out why a person has died from an unnatural cause.
 The Coroner’s job is not to find fault with a person or party.

-The death is usually reported to the Coroner by the medical staff who were treating the person who has died, although other people can report the death if they are concerned.
+The death is usually reported to the Coroner by the medical staff who were treating the person who has passed away, although other people can report the death if they are concerned.

 - Death reported to Coroner if violent, sudden, unnatural or in police custody

-- A death related to asbestos is unnatural
+- A death related to asbestos is considered unnatural

 - An interim death certificate is issued to the next of kin